 Travelling over the busy peak holiday season

-Heading across the Strait during the summer or holiday periods?
-Daytime sailings can fill up quickly, so it pays to plan ahead.
+Heading across the Strait during the next long weekend or holiday period?
+Daytime sailings fill up quickly, so plan ahead.
 Last minute bookings for private vehicles are unlikely.

 Why things are a bit tighter right now